-1. We are committed to maintaining the highest standards of rigour and integrity in all aspects of research.
+We are committed to maintaining the highest stan dards of rigour and integrity in all aspects of research.
 Staff will: The institution will: Understand the expected standards of rigour and integrity relevant to their research.
 Maintain the highest standards of rigour and integrity intheir work at all times.
-Collaborate both internally and externally to maintain a research environment that develops good research practice and nurtures a culture of research integrity, as described in commitments 2 to 5.
+Collaborate both internally and externally to maintain research environment that develops good research practice and nurtures a culture of research integrity, a described in commitments 2 to 5.
 Support researchers to understand and act according to expected standards, values and behaviours, and defending them when they live up to these standards in difficult circumstances.
-We are committed to ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards.
+We are committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring that research is conducted from the committed to ensuring the conducted from the committed from the c d according to appropriate ethical, legal and professional rameworks, obligations and standards.
 Staff will: The institution will: Ensure that all research is subject to active andappropriate consideration of ethical issues.
-Comply with ethical, legal and professional frameworks, obligations and standards as required by Have clear policies on ethical approval available to all researchers.
+Comply with ethical, legal and professional frameworks, obligations and standards as required by Have clear policies on ethical approval available to a researchers.

-statutory and regulatory authorities, and by employers,funders and other relevant stakeholders.
+statutory and regulatory authorities, and by employers, funders and other relevant stakeholders.
 Make sure that all researchers are aware of and understand policies and processes relating to ethical approval.
 Support researchers to reflect best practice in relation to ethical, legal and professional requirements.
 Have appropriate arrangements in place through which researchers can access advice and guidance on ethical, legal and professional obligations and standards.
-3. We are committed to supporting a research environment that governance, best practice and is underpinned by a culture of integrity and based ongood support for the development of researchers.
-The institution v vill: Embed these features in our systems, processes and practices.
-Work towards reflecting recognised best practice in our systems, proc Implement the concordat within our research environment. cesses and practices.
-4. We are committed to using transparent, robust and fair pro cesses to deal with allegations of research misconduct should they arise.
+We are committed to supporting a research environment that governance, best practice and is underpinned by a culture of integrity and based ongood support for the development of researchers.
+The institution v will: Embed these features in our systems, processes and practices.
+Work towards reflecting recognised best practice in our systems, processes and practices.
+Implement the concordat within our research environment. cesses and practices.
+4. We are committed to using transparent, robust and fair pro ocesses to deal with allegations of research misconduct should they arise.
 Staff will: The institution will: Act in good faith with regard to allegations of researchmisconduct, whether in making allegations or in beingrequired to participate in an investigation.
 Have clear, well-articulated and confidential mechanisms for reporting allegations of research misconduct.

-Handle potential instances of research misconduct inan appropriate manner; this includes reporting misconduct to employers, funders and professional, statutory and regulatory bodies as circumstances require.
-Have robust, transparent and fair processes for dealing with allegations of misconduct that reflect bestpractice.
-Ensure that all researchers are made aware of the relevant contacts and procedures for making allegations.
-Act with no detriment to whistle-blowers making allegations of misconduct in good faith.
-Provide information on investigations of research misconduct to funders of research and professional and/or statutory bodies as required by their conditionsof grant and other legal, professional and statutory obligations.
-Support their researchers in providing appropriate information to professional and/or statutory bodies.
-5. We are committed to working together to strengthen the in tegrity of research and the reviewing process regularly and openly.
+• Handle potential instances of research misconduct inan appropriate manner; this includes reporting misconduct to employers, funders and professional, statutory and regulatory bodies as circumstances require.

+- Have robust, transparent and fair processes for dealing with allegations of misconduct that reflect bestpractice. - Ensure that all researchers are made aware of the relevant contacts and procedures for making allegations. - Act with no detriment to whistle-blowers making allegations of misconduct in good faith. - Provide information on investigations of research misconduct to funders of research and professional and/or statutory bodies as required by their conditionsof grant and other legal, professional and statutory obligations. - Support their researchers in providing appropriate information to professional and/or statutory bodies.

+5. We are committed to working together to strengthen the integrity of research and the reviewing process regularly and openly.